 Linen is a hollow fiber that helps in easy circulation of air and moisture that makes it more breathable and comfortable.

 Linen is a sustainable option that doesn’t put any burden to the nature.
 This is completely bio-degradable, if you want to dispose linen garment.
 Just do this without any regret that you are not add to any waste.

 The rough, textured or patterned surface provides an elegant look for linen.
 Linen is somewhat different from the other.

 Linen is anti-microbial, moth resistant and hypo-allergenic.
 Their loose structure prohibits the entry of dust or germs in it.
 Allergic people feel relive with linen products.

 Softer handfeel makes the products from this fiber more popular day by day.
 With repeated wash the softness doesn’t decrease rather lasts long for years.
 This property makes Linen bedding more comfortable to the end users.
 People looking for a comfortable luxury look on their bedding, often choose linen bedding for their convenience.

+Often the natural fiber linen is found in our house.
+Almost all of us love to dream in our soft bedding without knowing that it is made up of linen.
 What do you think of this luxury fiber?
 Let us know below the comment section.